Call now

 Health Risks Associated with Droppings

-• Rodent droppings can transmit diseases like hantavirus, leptospirosis, and salmonellosis, posing significant health risks to humans.
+• Rodent droppings and urine can transmit diseases like hantavirus, leptospirosis, and salmonellosis, posing significant health risks to humans.

-• The presence of droppings in homes indicates a potential health hazard, especially in areas where food is prepared or stored.
+• The presence of droppings and urine in homes indicates a potential health hazard, especially in areas where food is prepared or stored.
+Mice and rats can contaminate as much as 10 times the food they consume with their droppings.

-• Cleaning up droppings safely, using disinfectants and avoiding sweeping or vacuuming, which can spread harmful bacteria, is crucial.
+• Cleaning up droppings safely, using disinfectants and avoiding sweeping or vacuuming, which can spread harmful bacteria, is crucial and should follow best practices for safely cleaning rodent contamination.

 • Understanding the health risks associated with rodent droppings underscores the importance of prompt and effective pest control measures.